A well-baby exam involves measurements, vaccines and an evaluation of your baby's development. Know the basics of a well-baby exam and how to prepare.

 By Mayo Clinic Staff

-Well-baby exams are an important way to monitor your baby's growth and development.
-Regular checkups also provide an opportunity to develop a relationship with your baby's doctor.
+Well-baby exams, or regular checkups, are an important way to monitor your baby's growth and development.
+These exams also provide an opportunity to develop a relationship with your baby's doctor.

-Your baby's doctor will likely recommend the first well-baby exam within three to five days after birth, or shortly after you're discharged from the hospital — and additional well-baby exams every two to four months for the first year.
+Your baby's doctor will likely recommend the first well-baby exam within three to five days after birth, or shortly after you're discharged from the hospital.
+Additional well-baby exams will be needed every few weeks and, later, months for the first year.
+In some cases, the baby's doctor might want more frequent checkups.
 Here's what's on the agenda during these exams.

 Expect a thorough physical exam during the checkup.
 Mention any concerns you have or areas you want the doctor to check out.
 Here are the basics: